Green Leasing Overview

 My company is not currently eligible for recognition.
 How else can we be involved?

-Organizations that are committed to green leasing, yet have not been able to meet program requirements, are able to join as participants and receive guidance from IMT and the Better Buildings Alliance on steps to take to implement green leasing best practices and work towards becoming a Green Lease Leader.
+Organizations that are committed to green leasing, yet have not been able to meet program requirements, are able to join as participants and receive guidance from IMT on steps to take to implement green leasing best practices and work towards becoming a Green Lease Leader.

 Why does the Platinum level of green leasing include social goals and not other sustainability goals?